goldenreports/goldenreports.io/docs/getting-started.md

 This documentation is under construction :construction:.

 Stay around to keep updated.
-We are working very hard to release an initial version of **Golden Reports** pretty soon.
+We are working really hard to release an initial version of **Golden Reports** very soon.

 Thanks for your patience,
 Mariano.